matthewtpapa/vision/docs/schema-guide.md

 # Schema Guide (v0.1)

-`docs/schema.md` contains the frozen JSON contract for `MatchResult`.
-This guide documents additional metrics fields emitted alongside results.
+The JSON contract lives in `docs/schema.md`.
+This guide covers metrics emitted by the evaluator.

 ## metrics.json top-level fields